ranja-sarkar/Classification/docs/chapter1.md

 # Summary

-We know by now that recall is completeness and precision is exactness of the classifier model, and that how essential it is to correctly choose the metrics to evaluate predictions or outcome of the model.
+We know by now that recall is completeness and precision is exactness of the classifier model, and that how essential it is to correctly choose the metrics to evaluate the classifier model.

 There are costs associated with Type I & Type II errors and in most business contexts, the latter (failing to detect a true effect) is considered to be more severe as it may lead to damaging consequences, as the former (detecting a false effect) can be mitigated in short-term.
 Different types of mis-classifications incur different costs.